-- Guided tours are mid-December through March 31.
-(No tours offered on Dec.
-25th and last weekend in January).
-Reservations are not required, but encouraged for weekends or holidays.
+- Guided tours are from mid-December through March 31.
+(No tours are offered on Dec.
+25th and Feb.
+4-5).
+Reservations are not required but highly recommended for weekends or holidays.

 - Guided walks are about 2.5 hours from start to finish and operate daily from early morning to mid-afternoon, rain or shine.